 When you initially use your furniture, the fabric will be relatively taut.
 As you use it, the fabric and the thin cotton layer underneath the fabric will quickly stretch, which can result in crimples in the fabric.
 This usually occurs within the first month, depending on how the furniture is used.
 Afterwards, the fabric will stretch only slightly more.

 The furniture should be lightly “brushed” over with the hand so as to redistribute the excess material on the cushion.
 These wrinkles are perfectly normal and are not an indication of defective fabric or quality.

 Furniture fabric will not be at its best if left in direct sunlight.
 Some fabrics fade faster than others.
-But in general, fabric made from artificial fibres and light colours will fade the least.
+But in general, fabric made from artificial fibres and light colors will fade the least.
 If you therefore need a sofa that will stand in plenty of sunlight, then synthetic fibres will be a better choice that than natural fibres.
-Bolia recommends that you do not select a colour fastness below 4 (scale from 2-8).
+Bolia recommends that you do not select a color fastness below 4 (scale from 2-8).

 In the case of hard wear and tear, abrasion resistance (Martindale) should exceed 20,000, while under normal circumstances, an abrasion resistance of 10,000 or more is enough.
 The abrasion resistance of our selected fabrics varies from 20,000 up to 120,000 Martindale.
 Fabrics with a Martindale exceeding 80,000 are suitable for public use.

 A sofa changes with use and time.
 This is unavoidable irrespective of how it is made, the manufacturer or the way in which it is used.
 The following tips are intended to help you look after your new piece of furniture.
 They will ensure that your sofa continues to look good and remains comfortable for many years to come.